We brought together a faculty of internationally recognised experts in different areas of obesity treatment to develop the SCOPE E-Learning course.

 The 5As of obesity management are a set of practical tools to guide primary care practitioners in obesity counseling and management.
-Learn how to Ask, Assess, Advise, Agree and Assist to bring your obese patients to a positive health outcome.
+Learn how to Ask, Assess, Advise, Agree and Assist to bring your patients with obesity to a positive health outcome.
 World Obesity is proud to have partnered with our member organisation the Canadian Obesity Network to develop this module.

 Dr Arya Sharma

-Authors: Dr Denise Wilfley and Dr Ellen Fitzsimmons-Craft
+Dr Denise Wilfley and Dr Ellen Fitzsimmons-Craft

 This module provides an overview of binge eating disorder, including its symptoms, prevalence, and associations with obesity.
 The presenter also explains how health care providers can screen patients for binge eating disorder and refer them to appropriate treatments.

 Dr George Panotopoulos

 Menopause is associated with changes in body composition: a decline in bone mineral content, a decrease in collagen synthesis, a loss of lean body mass and an increase in total and abdominal fat mass.
 This module explores these changes in detail and discusses the efficacy of specific actions, i.e. dietary changes, exercise and hormonal treatment.

-Authors: Jayne Lehmann and Professor Gary Wittert
+Jayne Lehmann and Prof Gary Wittert

 People with an intellectual disability face a number of challenges that increase their risk of being overweight or having obesity.
 This module explores the reasons for this and how to break down the barriers to decrease this risk and create practical strategies to help them to optimise health outcomes.

 Dr Anthony Wierzbicki

-Author: Professor Gary Wittert
+Prof Gary Wittert

 This module discusses the complications of obesity that are specific to men.
 The focus is on endocrine, reproductive and urological conditions.
 The implications for these conditions and their interaction with other risk factors for cardiovascular and metabolic disorders are also discussed.

 Prof John Wilding

 Breathlessness is a symptom affecting many patients with obesity.
 In some cases there is no other identifiable cause for their symptoms.
 Other studies have found that asthma is sometimes misdiagnosed as the cause of breathlessness in patients who have obesity.
 This module explores the link between obesity and breathlessness, the effects of obesity on respiratory function, obesity and asthma, obesity and heart failure and obesity hypoventilation syndrome.

 Prof Martin Wiseman

-This module developed in partnership with World Cancer Research Fund International, describes the evidence linking obesity to preventable cancers, and explores the biology underpinning these links.
+This module, developed in partnership with World Cancer Research Fund International, describes the evidence linking obesity to preventable cancers, and explores the biology underpinning these links.
 It presents the impact of obesity on cancer after diagnosis, and the relationship between weight loss and recurrence and mortality in cancer survivors.

 Dr Thomas Barber